Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 - Spline based borders

 Thanks for reading my article.
-If you have any feedback or questions, please feel free to email me at <bogdan.game.development@gmail.com>.
+If you have any feedback or questions, please feel free to email me.

 ![buas logo](../assets/assets-2025-01-08/logo.png)